Frequently Asked Questions

 - The content should deal with all or any of the following:

-- substantive legal issues;
+- substantive law;

-- procedural issues;
+- procedural law;

 - The content should be designed primarily for lawyers and not for other professions.
-Courses for business, including leadership skills, project management, marketing skills etc., will not qualify.

 - The content should be designed and presented primarily by members of the legal profession.

 - The Law Society recognizes and encourages the diversity of legal practice.
-CPD Hours will be available for content which does not strictly comply with the above criteria if the lawyer can demonstrate that it is directly related to improving professional competence in the lawyer's practice.
+CPD Hours may be available for content which does not strictly comply with the above criteria if the lawyer can demonstrate that it is directly related to improving professional competence in the lawyer's practice.

 - Must the subject matter deal primarily with Saskatchewan law?